From Bretton Woods to BRICS: A Journey Through Global Economic Transformations

 What was the Bretton Woods System?

-The Bretton Woods System was created in 1944 by the United States and Britain to help manage the global economy after World War II.
-It aimed to create stable exchange rates and promote international trade.
+The Bretton Woods System was created in 1944 to stabilise the global economy after World War II.
+It fixed exchange rates to the dollar (which was itself pegged to gold), created the IMF and World Bank, and established the US as the anchor of the international monetary order.

 Why did the Bretton Woods System collapse?